adaptive-democracy/hopeful-path/book/adaptive-constitutions.md

 We have already described a proposed unified model of taxation, but it is reasonable for different areas to have different precise tax rates, and to have their own institutions and officials to administer to local concerns.

 - Suppose there is a nation with democratic systems like those we've already described.
 There is a single unifying constitution with a bill of rights that all citizens in this nation can use democratic weights to propose new versions of.
 This means that the entire nation has the same justice code, and different areas only differ by their administrative code.
 This constitution defines the democratic mechanisms used to make decisions, the protocols for creating administrative districts, and what powers administrative districts can have.
 - The entire nation is itself an administrative district with a separate administrative code, defining what institutions this district currently has, what offices control them, what precise tax rates apply in this district, and any other administrative questions such as zoning laws (which at the national level should be very abstract or nonexistent).
-Citizens use democratic weights to nominate or support different versions of this code in a Persistent Democratic Editing fashion.
+Citizens use democratic weights to nominate or support different versions of this code in a Adaptive Democratic Editing fashion.

 At any time, anyone can use democratic weights to propose a district at any level of administration.
 The district they propose is defined as a connected perimeter of districts (at the bottom level these districts are distinct properties as defined by the common resource tax).